jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 shapesJ.render();
 ```

-If this were not a demo, I would have replace `Triangle` and `Rectangle` with:
+If this were not a demo, I would have replace `Triangle` and `Rectangle` classes with:
 ```java
 RegisteredBreeder.register("Triangle", new Polygon("Triangle", 3, "Breeder Triangle"));
 RegisteredBreeder.register("Rectangle", new Polygon("Rectangle", 4, "Breeder Rectangle"));